• Skip to primary navigation

-Melody Reese, Co-Chair
+Melody Reese, Co-chair

 Melody grew up on a small farm in rural Kentucky.
 It is there where she learned how to care for the earth and how the earth cares for us.
 Her upbringing ignited a love for fostering connections between people and place.
 Melody went on to obtain a MA in Teaching English to Speakers of Other Languages (TESOL) from Campbellsville University and an MS in Environmental Education from Antioch University, New England.
 She has spent the last decade and a half building her knowledge and fostering connections in a handful of different states and countries.
 She’s excited to join the work of Seed Savers Exchange and is looking forward to finding ways to further engage with the food system community.